This BLOG On Conditional Approval Versus Clear To Close In Mortgage Process Was UPDATED And PUBLISHED On March 27th, 2020

 There are various stages of the mortgage approval process.

-- Complete the four page 1003.
+- Complete the four-page 1003

-- I will then contact the applicant to go over the online mortgage application to make sure there are no errors and all information is as accurate as possible prior to running credit.
+- I will then contact the applicant to go over the online mortgage application to make sure there are no errors and all information is as accurate as possible prior to running credit

-- If everything is in order, mortgage application and credit report will be submitted to our automated underwriting system.
+- If everything is in order, mortgage application and credit report will be submitted to our automated underwriting system

 Once borrowers provide real estate purchase contract and the list of documents to process mortgage, the mortgage file will get processed.

-- A mortgage processor will be assigned to the file.
+- A mortgage processor will be assigned to the file

-- Once the file is processed, it is submitted to underwriting and be assigned to a mortgage underwriter.
+- Once the file is processed, it is submitted to underwriting and be assigned to a mortgage underwriter

-- The mortgage loan underwriter underwrites mortgage file
+- The mortgage underwriter underwrites mortgage file